Slvijay03/Data-Visualization/README.md

 **Description**

-     Simple visualization of weather dataset using python libraries (such as seaborn, pandas, etc..)
+     Simple visualization of dataset using python libraries (such as seaborn, pandas, etc..)

 **NOTE**

      *Take a glance of what the functions are really mean before starting your plot*

+Datasets of different kinds can be found at Kaggle...**https://www.kaggle.com/datasets**

 Case 1: